-Even though Halloween is usually not associated with Italy, this country is no stranger to celebrating All Saints’ Day and All Souls' Day that honour the dead.
+Even though Halloween is usually not associated with Italy, this country is no stranger to celebrating All Saints’ Day and All Souls' Day that honor the dead.
 These holidays are marked on November 1 and November 2 by the Catholic Church, which invented it to replace pagan Celtic celebrations on All Hallows’ Eve.
 So some traditional autumn celebrations in Italian towns have traits and customs similar to Halloween: pumpkin carving or “Coccalu di muortu”, bonfires or “fucacost,” and trick-or-treating.

-Halloween Celebration in Borgo a Mozzano (October 31, 2019)
+Halloween Celebration in Borgo a Mozzano (October 31, 2021)

-One of the largest and popular Halloween celebrations in Italy is held in Borgo a Mozzano, a picturesque town in the province of Lucca of northern Tuscany, located on the Serchio River.
+One of the largest and popular Halloween celebrations in Italy is held in Borgo a Mozzano, a picturesque town in the province of Lucca in northern Tuscany, located on the Serchio River.
 The festival is held right on the medieval streets of the old town.
-Its main highlight is a colourful parade inspired by a local legend about Lucida Mansi, a woman who sold her soul to the devil for 30 years of beauty.
-During the parade, Lucida passes through the town accompanied by the devil, his demons and fire-eaters.
+Its main highlight is a colorful parade inspired by a local legend about Lucida Mansi, a woman who sold her soul to the devil for 30 years of beauty.
+During the parade, Lucida passes through the town accompanied by the devil, his demons, and fire-eaters.
 At Ponte Della Maddalena, called the Devil's Bridge, Lucida's soul is thrown into the river or underworld.
-In the evening the streets of Borgo a Mozzano host the "Passage of Terror," a scary trail with a dozen sets where actors play monsters and other creepy characters.
+In the evening, the streets of Borgo a Mozzano host the "Passage of Terror," a scary trail with a dozen sets where actors play monsters and other creepy characters.

-Halloween in Triora (October 31, 2019)
+Halloween in Triora (October 31–November 1, 2021)